Construction Cost Estimation: Key Ideas, Types, and Practical Aspects

 Contingencies

-Contingencies are allowances built into the construction estimation document to account for unforeseen expenses during the construction.
-In other words, it’s an extra budget that can be used in case something unexpected happens and you need to buy additional materials, hire more people or make other unplanned expenses.
+Contingencies and allowances built into the construction estimation document to account for unforeseen expenses during the construction.
+In other words, it’s an extra budget that can be used in case something unexpected happens, and you need to buy additional materials, hire more people, or incur other unplanned expenses.

 An industry standard for risk contingency is 1-3% of the project’s hard costs.
 However, depending on the mutual agreement with the owner, you can also adjust the contingency amount, including some percentage of soft costs as well.